 Examinations and mid-terms will be graded within 10 days.
+Grade reports will be issued within 30 days after the last final examination is completed.

 Library and Other Learning Resources

 Due to the distance learning modality of its programs, TLS does not maintain a traditional library for student use.